EC 199 Selected Topics: Economics (1-4 Credits)

 Individualized, advanced study in economics to focus on outcomes not addressed in existing courses or of special interest to a student.
 P/NP grading.

-Provides a learning experience in economics not currently available; this course is in development to be proposed as a permanent course.
+Provides a learning experience in economics not currently available.